 First and foremost, I take the offense of driving while intoxicated seriously.

-hundreds of reasons that lead up to a single event in our lives – but no excuse for driving
+There are hundreds of reasons that lead up to a single event in our lives – but no excuse for driving while intoxicated.

 Second, upon my release, I will continue to seek professional help and guidance.